KinderCorp/battleship-front/README.md

 Naming all branchs/commits in english.

-### Branch / Pull requests
+### Branch

-Each branch is attached to a ticket on ClickUp.
+Each branch is attached to a ticket on ClickUp, create the branch directly on ClickUp

-For naming the branch :

-> ticketId-name-of-the-branch

-For naming the pull request :

-> [#ticketId] Name of the branch

 ### Commit